microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/examples/Get-MgBetaUserAuthenticationOperation.md

 Get-MgBetaUserAuthenticationOperation -UserId $userId -LongRunningOperationId $longRunningOperationId

 ```
-This example shows how to use the Get-MgBetaUserAuthenticationOperation Cmdlet.
+This example will retrieve the status of a password authentication method reset operation.